History of the United States Congress: Civil War and aftermath

-The committee era (1910s–1960s)
+Committee era (1910s–1960s)

-The Progressive Era
+Progressive Era

 The Progressive Era (1896–1932) witnessed the rise of strong party leadership in both houses of Congress.
 In the House of Representatives, the office of Speaker became extremely powerful under Thomas Reed in 1890, reaching its zenith under the Republican Joseph Gurney Cannon.
 The Senate was controlled by a half dozen men, including Republicans Nelson Aldrich and Mark Hanna.
 A revolt against Speaker Cannon in 1910, led by George Norris, strengthened the seniority system and made long-serving Congressmen more independent of party.
 Committee chairmen remained particularly strong in both houses until the reforms of the 1970s.

 In 1901, President William McKinley was assassinated and his vice president, Theodore Roosevelt, succeeded him.
 As president, Roosevelt changed the Republicans image to be more progressive than pro-business.
 During his presidency, which lasted between the years 1901 and 1909, Roosevelt became arguably the strongest leader of the entire Progressive Era.
 However, Roosevelt's successor, William Howard Taft, did not continue Roosevelt's progressive policies, and this resulted in a major break between the conservative (pro-Taft) and progressive (pro-Roosevelt) Republicans.
-In the 1910 midterm elections the Democrats would regain control over the US House of Representatives once again after the Panic of 1910–11 further shattered these uneasy relations between the conservative and progressive Republicans.
+In the 1910 midterm elections, the Democrats would regain control over the US House of Representatives once again, after the Panic of 1910–11 further shattered these uneasy relations between the conservative and progressive Republicans.